blade-lang/kite/README.md

 # kite

-A package to help setup a build system and build C extensions for Blade.
+A package that helps to build C extensions for Blade as well as other C/C++ applications from a Blade script/project.

 ### Package Information